WSYX: WSYX-DT2

 In August 2006, WSYX launched a new second digital subchannel to carry programming from MyNetworkTV.
-This channel added programming from This TV in the daytime and overnight hours on November 1, 2008; as of 2011, it takes up a bulk of the schedule outside of MyNetworkTV programming.
+This channel added programming from This TV in the daytime and overnight hours on November 1, 2008; eventually it took up a bulk of the schedule outside of MyNetworkTV programming.
 For a long time, WSYX-DT2 had been the largest-market subchannel-only MyNetworkTV affiliate, but that all changed on November 17, 2014, when KMOV-DT3 "MyTV St. Louis" signed on.
 However, WSYX-DT2 remained the largest-market MyNetworkTV affiliate to be paired with another multicast digital network, until January 29, 2019, when the Cleveland market's MyNetworkTV affiliation was transferred from WUAB (which relaunched as a CW-affiliated station) to a late-night offering with MeTV on WOIO-DT2.